csauve/monkeypatch/README.md

 # monkeypatch
-This project implements a small client mod for Halo: CE which patches game code at runtime.
+This project implements a small proof-of-concept client mod for Halo: CE which patches game code at runtime.
 It compiles to a `strings.dll` which can be dropped into the games's installation directory and gets loaded by the game.
-This is intended to be a base for experiments rather than a more fully-featured client mod, like Chimera, HAC2, OpenSauce, or Vulpes.
+This is intended to be a base for experiments and personal use rather than a fully-featured client mod, like Chimera, HAC2, OpenSauce, or Vulpes.

 The project currently just increases the FOV from 70 to 90 degrees.